godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_camera_feed_id()      |
 +-----------+---------------------------+

-The id of the camera feed to show in the background.
+The ID of the camera feed to show in the background.

 ----